6. Embedded System Applications

 | Cochlear implant | Audio signal processing → electrical stimulation pattern | Class III |

 IEC 62304 is the software lifecycle standard for medical device software — mandates traceability from requirements to code, strict change control, and safety classification.
+This is why pacemaker firmware development looks nothing like consumer app development: every line of code must trace back to a documented requirement.

 Industrial Automation and Manufacturing